zxjwudi/One-of-a-kind-Complaint-Handling-Dataset/README.md

 ## Overview
-This customer complaint dataset is collected from the high-class restaurant chains of two brands, which are named 'Shintori' and 'People' with four branch restaurants in Taipei City (two branches for each brand).
+This customer complaint dataset is collected from the high-class restaurant chains of two brands of Shintori Catering Co., Ltd, which are named 'Shintori' and 'People' with four branch restaurants in Taipei City (two branches for each brand).
 This dataset consists of two versions, one is Traditional Chinese(繁体中文) and the other is Simplified Chinese(简体中文).